-The fishing of the native oyster involves the use of a four-foot dredge, which is fished from the side or back of a boat, as seen in the images below from Blacksod Bay.
+The fishing of the native oyster involves the use of a four-foot dredge, which is fished from the side or back of a boat.

 It should be noted the boundaries of the native oyster sites are redrawn on foot of the findings of a previous Natura assessment carried out in 2017.
 This found that then proposed licence areas were incompatible with the conservation of marine habitats and in particular, a number of sensitive marine community types.
 The current licence review areas (T10-28 A, B and C) take into account the findings of this previous assessment and avoid overlap with mapped sensitive habitat areas.